calkan/sonic/README.md

 	end: end coordinate of the interval of interest (exclusive -- BED-like).

 	RETURN VALUE:
-		1 if the interval is in a segmental duplication region.
+		>0 if the interval is in a segmental duplication region, it will return the fraction of the interval that is covered by segmental duplication.
 		0 if it is not.

 ## Check if interval hits a mobile element